CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
 Although he lacks weapons or armor, he can wield a shortsword taken from a defeated Vermkin or provided by a character.

-Yeek carries a pouch with three small gold teeth (1 bc each) and 150 cc.
+Yeek carries a pouch with three small bronze teeth (1 bc each) and 150 cc.
 The gear of Ulfric and Burrowbard Stoneseeker is located at Mountainmaw Castle.
 For guidance on running NPC party members, refer to the "NPC Party Members" sidebar.

 ```
 Guidelines for NPC Party Members: